Use the arrows below to navigate to the next set of directions.

 Let's find a good article to use for a political science paper on "The Simpsons" and politics.

 Which article would you choose for our political science topic?
-(Remember to hover over the magnifying glass for more information.)
+(Hover over the magnifying glass for more information.)

 ASC contains the full text of thousands of articles.
 You will also see results for articles that are available in other databases.